 A Modern-Day Paul

-I never had any interest in ministry work, mainly because I was more interested in pursuing my own career goals as a Civil Engineer.
+As a civil engineer, I was never interested in ministry but only in pursuing my career goals.
 However, the Lord had other plans for my life.
 If I have learned anything in my relatively short walk with the Lord, it is that His ways are not only different than ours but are most often opposite ours.
-It is written, “There is a way that seems right to a man, But its end is the way of death” (Proverbs 14:12).
-Yeshua said it like this, “He who does not take his cross and follow after Me is not worthy of Me” (Matthew 10:38); “For what profit is it to a man if he gains the whole world, and loses his own soul?”
-(Matthew 16:26).